fmedery/k8s-pi-project/README.md

 # k8s-pi-project

-Install kubernetes on raspberry Pi
+Install kubernetes on a 6 raspberry Pi cluster

 ## bootstrap on each Raspberry PI
 ```sh